The Ormidale House

 House | 13 bedrooms | sleeps 30

-The house is well situated for sight-seeing around the West Coast.
-The immediate area is renowned for some of the best walking in Scotland, and it’s a great base for fishing, riding, shooting, golf, sailing or cycling.
-We’ve put in 6 fishing rods, 8 bikes for different sizes (with helmets), and 4 bags of golf clubs.
+A fabulous, luxurious, historic "laird's house" with 13 bedrooms and ample space for a house party of up to 35.
+Ormidale House sits in 22 acres of private grounds in beautiful scenery.
+The house is brilliantly situated for sight-seeing around the West Coast.
+The immediate area is renowned for some of the best walking in Scotland, and it's a great base for fishing, riding, shooting, golf, sailing or cycling.
+We've put in 6 fishing rods, 12 bikes for different sizes (with helmets), and 8 bags of golf clubs.

 There's loads to do in the area, and some great local pubs and restaurants, but we've also tried to make it comfy enough for people who don't want to go anywhere else.